 Simply submit a tender with a bid for the security you would like to purchase.
 You can bid either noncompetitively or competitively, but not both ways in the same auction.
 In TreasuryDirect, you can only bid noncompetitively.

 If you bid noncompetitively, you'll be awarded the full amount of the bid at the high rate, yield, or discount margin determined at the auction close.
 Therefore, you don't have to specify the discount rate, yield, or discount margin with your bid.
 Noncompetitive bids are limited to $5 million per auction.
 Most individual investors bid noncompetitively.

 If you bid competitively, you have to specify the return - the discount rate for bills, yield for notes, bonds, and TIPS, or discount margin for FRNs - that you wish to receive.
 Depending on the high rate, yield, or discount margin determined at auction compared to your bid, you may be awarded the full amount, a portion, or none of the security for which you bid.
-Competitive awards are limited to 35% of the total offering.
+Competitive awards are limited to 35 percent of the total offering.

 How do I find out the results of an auction?

 The results of all public auctions are released after each auction.
 Investors may subscribe to receive these results through e-mail.
 Additionally, you may view the results on the TreasuryDirect website.
 In addition, some newspapers report auction results.

 In your online TreasuryDirect account, you should look at your Current Holdings, Pending Transactions Detail after 5 pm Eastern Time on auction day and check the price per $100 to determine the total price of the security.
 Next, make sure the source of funds you selected has sufficient funds to cover the total price.

 What is a single-price auction?

 Treasury bills, notes, bonds, FRNs, and Treasury Inflation-Protected Securities (TIPS) are sold at single-price auctions.
 In a single-price auction, all successful competitive bidders and all noncompetitive bidders are awarded securities at the price equivalent to the highest rate, yield, or discount margin of accepted competitive tenders.